telerik/blazor-docs/knowledge-base/common-animations-decrease.md

 You can also wrap the custom CSS in a `@media` query to capture users who have configured their devices to display fewer animations.

->caption CSS that targets disabled animations (motion) in device accessibility settings
+>caption CSS that targets disabled animations (motion) in the device accessibility settings

 <div class="skip-repl"></div>